WittleWolfie/CharacterOptionsPlus/README.md

 ## Bug Fixes

-* Heavenly Fire can be used 3 + Charisma Modifier times per day instead of just 3
+* (Next Version) Heavenly Fire can be used 3 + Charisma Modifier times per day instead of just 3

 ## Planned Content